lleonardooalves/challenge/README.md

 # challenge 1
-this is the first challenge of the compass scholarship program, made with HTML, CSS, TYPESCRIPT and JAVASCRIPT.
+This is the first challenge of the compass scholarship program, made with HTML, CSS, TYPESCRIPT and JAVASCRIPT.
 Which consists of a page with some cards, which redirect to another page with more details about and some comments.
 We had help from instructors and SMs:
 Guilherme Strutzki